Tsundoiii/Blahaj-Finder/README.md

 java -jar <path to JAR file> <options>
 ```
 ### Options
-Options are passed as command line arguments.
+Options are passed as command line arguments and can be passed in any order.
 Although it is technically possible to run the program without options, you will probably want to pass options to the program.

 There are two types of options: location and display.
 #### Location